zhwm/SparsePro_analysis/README.md

 3. [Visualization](plt/)

 For example and usage of locus fine-mapping with SparsePro, please refer to [SparsePro](https://github.com/zhwm/SparsePro).
-For example and usage of genome-wide fine-mapping with SparsePro, please refer to [SparsePro_gw](https://github.com/zhwm/SparsePro_gw)
+For example and usage of genome-wide fine-mapping with SparsePro, please refer to [SparsePro_gw](https://github.com/zhwm/SparsePro_gw).
+For more information, please refer to our [paper](https://doi.org/10.1101/2021.10.04.463133)